Thank you mentors and mentees for your applications to the Mentroing Programme 2020-2021!

-Mentoring is a relationship and confidential discussions between an experienced individual with a higher education degree (mentor) and a Master's or doctoral student of the University of Oulu (mentee) that lasts about six months.
+Mentoring is a relationship and confidential discussions between an experienced individual with a higher education degree (mentor) and a Master's student of the University of Oulu (mentee) that lasts about six months.
 During this time the mentor supports the student in decision-making as well as career planning and management.

 Mentoring is mutually beneficial to both students and mentors.
 Through discussions the students can develop their professional and personal skills.
 For mentors the programme offers an opportunity to network, get to know the new generation of the university, learn what studies consist of nowadays, and have a say at the university.